codingkapoor/stage-deployment-configs/README.md

 node-d(service-d(customer-a,customer-b,customer-c))
 ```

-Follow steps mentioned below to create aforementioned deployment model in a stage/dev environment.
+Follow steps mentioned below to create aforementioned deployment model in a stage/dev environment:

 ### 1. To create and configure virtual machines.
 ```